Old Lace (comics): Powers and abilities

-Despite being a normal dinosaur she has shown a good level of intelligence.
+Despite being a normal dinosaur, Old Lace possesses an enhanced level of intelligence.
 In the first volume Old Lace had followed Gertrude and the group while they were traveling throughout Los Angeles after they discovered the dinosaur in her parents basement.
 She defeated the super hero Dagger with ease, because of her immunity to her light daggers.
 She was also useful when they first clashed with the Pride taking down the Steins, and in their second battle when she defeated Mr. Hayes, and in their last battle with the Pride she was helpful in taking down Karolina's parents.
 It is also worth noting that she took down some of the Wrecking Crew.
 And while under Chase's leadership she has shown the intelligence in leaving a urine trail to be found on purpose and maneuvering on the side of a building to save Chase's life by sliding down the wall with her claws.
+The smell has been exhibited to attract masses of buzzing flies.

 Old Lace's claws are also shown to be incredibly sharp, to a point where she can break through and hold onto a wall.